April 27, 2011

 The purpose of neighborhood associations is to consider and act upon citizen needs.
 A main function of neighborhood associations is to encourage citizen participation and broaden communication between its neighborhood and various organizations and individuals concerning matters affecting neighborhood livability. - Wikipedia

 The proposed walk-bridge over Clark Street to the ballpark from the proposed hotel was defeated by the City Council in November 2013 with strong opposition from the Lake View neighborhood associations.
-The Cubs management floated an idea of a party deck over Sheffield but the same group of associations were animatedly opposed to it so it was eventually scratched by the Cubs organization agenda within a few months later.
+The Cubs management floated an idea of a party deck over Sheffield but the same group of associations were animatedly opposed to it the pland was eventually scratched by the Cubs organization agenda within a few months.

 The Neighborhood Voices